edkvm/ctrl/docs/reason.md

 ### The Problem

 Developers spend a lot of their time on routine and mundane tasks
-like migration, data entry, data enrichment, data processing, connecting between various apis and ect.
+like migration of data, data entry, data enrichment, data processing, connecting between various apis and ect.

 Those task are usually not directly business related and time spent on them